Oldest Bars in San Francisco by Neighborhood

 Hotel Utah Saloon (500 4th Street)

 A relic of the Barbary Coast era, Hotel Utah was a favorite among gamblers, thieves, ladies of the night, politicians, hustlers, gold seekers, charlatans, police and fancy miscreants when it first opened in 1908.
-Since then it has attracted celebrities such as Marilyn Monroe, Joe DiMaggio, Bing Crosby, Robin Williams and Whoopi Goldberg.
-Today, the Utah is the home to the most intimate concert venue in the city.
+Since then it has attracted celebrities such as Marilyn Monroe, Joe DiMaggio, Robin Williams, Whoopi Goldberg, and John Mayer.
+Today, the Utah is the home to the most intimate concert venue in the city

 House of Shields (39 New Montgomery Street)